mlsanigeria/MLSA-MP-Cohort-1/Week_1/1_mlsa.md

   # Let's bring this home, who are we really?

   In Nigeria we are a family of over 150 Student Ambassadors, making us the largest in Africa and second-largest in the world after India.
   In the next page, you'll learn about Microsoft Learn Student Ambassadors in Nigeria and highlights of our activities and stories.
-Check back here tomorrow.

   ## Continue to [Student Ambassadors in Nigeria :arrow_right:](./2_mlsanigeria.md)